Dr. Richard Jagacinski

 Psychology 5620 -- Technology, Efficiency, and Happiness

-This course examines various ways of evaluating behavioral aspects of new technologies (e.g., mobile communication devices, social media, social robots, transportation innovations, sports equipment).
+This course examines various ways of evaluating behavioral aspects of new technologies (e.g., social media, artificial intelligence chatbots, mobile communication devices, transportation innovations).
 Many new products seem like they might improve our lives through increased efficiency, convenience, or power in performing specific tasks.
-However, technology often has hidden costs and benefits such as unexpected effects on social behavior and cultural values, new forms of distributed cognition, increased multi-tasking, and destabilizing environmental impacts.
-It is therefore difficult to predict whether new technology will make us happy, enhance social interactions, increase creativity, or generally improve our quality of life.
-This course will consider many behavioral dimensions of technology so that we can make informed decisions in designing, choosing, and using new devices.
+However, it is difficult to predict whether new technology will make us happier or kinder, enhance social interactions, increase creativity, or generally improve our quality of life.
+Technology often has hidden costs and benefits such as unexpected effects on cultural manners, new forms of distributed cognition and social cooperation, increased multi-tasking, destabilizing environmental impacts, greater expectations for speeded performance, and displacement of some occupations.
+This course considers many behavioral dimensions of technology that may impact decisions about designing, deploying, and incorporating new devices into our lives.
 Graduate and upper level undergraduate students from all departments are welcome.

 Psychology 7816 – Action and Decision Making